telerik/maui-docs/controls/datagrid/grouping.md

 ## Expand and Collapse Groups

-**RadDataGrid** supports groups expand and collapse operations either through the UI by tapping on the group headers or programmatically.
+The DataGrid supports groups expand and collapse operations either through the UI by tapping on the group headers or programmatically.
 By default, all the groups are expanded.

 This help topic will provide an overview of the methods and commands used to control the expand/collapse state of the DataGrid groups.

 ### Get the grouped DataGrid items

-To manipulate the collapsible DataGrid groups, first you will need to call its **GetDataView** method.
+To manipulate the collapsible DataGrid groups, first you will need to call its `GetDataView` method.
 In short, GetDataView method provides a view of the ItemsSource after all the Sort, Group and Filter operations are applied.
 The return type is *IDataViewCollection* which exposes the expand and collapse methods described in the following sections.

 ```C#
 var dataView = this.dataGrid.GetDataView();
 ```

 ### Expand and collapse all groups

-In order to expand all groups, use the **ExpandAll** method and respectively use the **CollapseAll** method - to collapse all groups.
+In order to expand all groups, use the `ExpandAll` method and respectively use the `CollapseAll` method - to collapse all groups.

 ```C#
 //expand all